lolwaleet/WPContentInjection/README.md

 ### Usage

-Visit the site you're trying to exploit, and paste the code in console.
+Visit the site that you think is vulnerable, and paste the code in console.

 ~ Abk Khan [ @asystolik ]